-The combination of spices, a hint of piquancy, along with slight saltiness and sweetness, and the natural nuttiness of the roasted nuts make this recipe a snack staple of your meal prep.
+The combination of spices, a hint of piquancy, slight saltiness and sweetness, and the natural nuttiness of the roasted nuts make this recipe a snack staple of your meal prep.

 What's the secret to a properly spiced nut mix?
-The egg whites and butter combination to help coat and bake the spices into the nuts.
+The egg whites and butter combination helps coat and bake the spices into the nuts.

 Below I suggest a combination of spices that make sense as a general outline.
 However, if you have a preference or a specific spice mix, feel free to substitute it instead of the one written below.
 Do keep the rest of the recipe the same and follow the blueprint to make sure you get a beautifully coated end product.